Mary McCammon

-Mary Lister McCammon (23 August 1927 – 11 April 2008) was a British mathematician and Professor at Pennsylvania State University.
-She was the first woman to complete a doctoral degree in mathematics at Imperial College London in 1953.
+Mary Lister McCammon (23 August 1927 – 11 April 2008) was a British mathematician and professor at Pennsylvania State University.
+She was the first woman to complete a doctoral degree in mathematics at Imperial College London, which she did in 1953.

 Early life and education

 McCammon studied mathematics at the University of London, graduating with a bachelor's degree in 1949 and a master's in 1950.
 She was the first woman to earn a PhD in mathematics at Imperial College London gaining her doctorate in 1953 for her work on mathematical models of viscous flow supervised by D. N. de G. Allen.

 Career and research

 She joined Massachusetts Institute of Technology for postdoctoral research.
 McCammon joined Pennsylvania State University in 1954.
 She introduced classes in numerical analysis, calculus and computer programming.
 She served as director for undergraduate studies twice, first between 1963 and 1975, and again from 1988 to 1998.
 McCammon was promoted to Professor in 1992.
 She created the first mathematics placement test, which were given to all freshmen.